nlathia/nlathia.github.io/_posts/2021-02-14-Modelstore-release.md

 categories: [machine-learning]
 ---

-> Note: this post is part of a new project called Operator.ai.
-You can read my posts about that [on substack](https://operatorai.substack.com/).

 👋 Hello, subscriber!
 It has been decades (well, months) since I last wrote an update here on Substack.
 So here is a post with two quick updates!

 ## 1️⃣ modelstore 0.0.5 is out: want a free API key?